Evangel Classical Christian School

 Evangel Classical Christian School is a state-registered, private, K–12 Christian school in Alabaster, Alabama.
 It was founded in 2004 in order to provide classical Christian education.

-Evangel Christian School operates under the legal and spiritual oversight of the Presbyterian Evangel Church, PCA, as a Board-directed ministry.
-It is a member of the Association of Classical and Christian Schools.
+Evangel Christian School operates under the legal and spiritual oversight of the Presbyterian Evangel Church, Presbyterian Church in America (PCA), as a board-directed ministry.
+It is accredited by the Association of Classical and Christian Schools.

+It partners with Evangel Christian School, which primarily offers athletic involvement for homeschooling students.
+Their football team won the 2016 ACSC State Championship.